m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Starting your first experiment with the master
 ----------------------------------------------

-In the previous tutorial, we used the ``artiq_run`` utility to execute our experiments, which is a simple standalone tool that bypasses the management system.
+In the previous tutorial, we used the :mod:`~artiq.frontend.artiq_run` utility to execute our experiments, which is a simple standalone tool that bypasses the management system.
 We will now see how to run an experiment using the master and the dashboard.

 First, create a folder ``~/artiq-master`` and copy into it the ``device_db.py`` for your system (your device database, exactly as in :ref:`connecting-to-the-core-device`.)
-The master uses the device database in the same way as ``artiq_run`` when communicating with the core device.
+The master uses the device database in the same way as :mod:`~artiq.frontend.artiq_run` when communicating with the core device.
 Since no devices are actually used in these examples, you can also use the ``device_db.py`` found in ``examples/no_hardware``.

 Secondly, create a subfolder ``~/artiq-master/repository`` to contain experiments.
 By default, the master scans for a folder of this name to determine what experiments are available.
 If you'd prefer to use a different name, this can be changed by running ``artiq_master -r [folder name]`` instead of ``artiq_master`` below.